EOKA: From August 1958 to the Zurich and London Agreements

 British authorities were unable to suppress EOKA activity, so the British government was trying to reach a solution that would not embarrass Britain.
 The MacMillan Plan put an effort in this direction.
-Greeks rejected the plan as they saw it as an open door leading to the partition of the island and Grivas cancelled the truce on September 7.
+Greeks rejected the plan as they saw it as an open door leading to the partition of the island and Grivas cancelled the truce on 7 September.
 A new armed campaign was launched and the targets differed significantly from the previous periods.
-Grivas ordered guerillas to "strike indiscriminately at every English person wherever they can be found" resulting in the death of 8 British citizens in 104 incidents attacks in the following two months.
+Grivas ordered guerrillas to "strike indiscriminately at every English person wherever they can be found" resulting in the death of 8 British citizens in 104 incidents attacks in the following two months.
 But while the military force of EOKA was growing, Greek Cypriots were getting frustrated from the intercommunal violence and the struggle against the British.
 Makarios hinted in an interview that he was ready to shift his stance and accept an independent Cyprus.
 This development infuriated Grivas but was backed by influential members of the Greek Cypriot Community.
 EOKA was losing its broad support base.

 During the last months of 1958, all parties had reasons to favour a compromise.
 Greek Cypriot side was afraid that partition was becoming more and more imminent, Greece was anxious that the ongoing situation could lead to a war with Turkey, Turkey had to manage the ongoing crises at its eastern borders and the British did not want to see NATO destabilizing because of Greek-Turkish war.
 On 5 December, the foreign ministers of Greece and Turkey acknowledged the situation and a series of meetings were arranged that resulted in London-Zürich Agreements.
 This was a compromise solution in which Cyprus would become an independent and sovereign country.
 Both Makarios and Grivas accepted the agreements with a heavy heart, but Turkish-Cypriot leadership was enthusiastic about the compromise.
 On 9 March 1959, Grivas issued a leaflet declaring his acceptance to London agreements.